Oberlin Village: Oberlin Rising Park

 This park commemorates the history and heritage of Oberlin Village, offering a space for reflection and education about the community's past.
 The sculptor, Thomas Sayre, intentionally crafted the abstract sculpture to ignite contemplation and introspection.
 By presenting French-fry-like earthcast obelisks whose connection to the community they commemorate remains elusive, the artwork invites viewers to engage in a dialogue about its meaning and significance.
 This deliberate ambiguity encourages individuals to ponder the relationship between the form of the sculpture and the community it represents, fostering a deeper understanding and appreciation of both art and community identity.

 Historic Latta University Park

 The property encompasses the remaining land of Latta University, founded in 1892, as well as the site of the former Latta residence, which was destroyed by fire in 2007.
 Rev. Morgan Latta, a formerly enslaved person and educator, established the university purportedly to educate underprivileged and orphaned children in Raleigh's Black community.
 However, investigations, documents and first hand accounts have shown that Latta University was largely a fraudulent endeavor.
 Despite significant opposition from the Oberlin community, who detested Latta, the City of Raleigh continues to commemorate him through Latta University Park.
 This has sparked controversy, as many criticize the city's decision to celebrate a figure with such a dubious legacy.

+Isabelle Bowen Henderson House and Gardens

+The Isabelle Bowen Henderson House and Gardens, once owned by Isabelle Bowen Henderson, is a historic home and garden in the village that was listed on the National Register of Historic Places in 1989.